Lakshaya1306/hackathletes/README.md

 - **Global Connectivity**: Break down language barriers and connect with people from around the world.
 - **Effortless Communication**: Streamline cross-cultural communication and collaboration with seamless translation.
 - **Empowering Language Mastery**: Navigate linguistic diversity with confidence, unlocking new opportunities for growth.

+## Concept Video
+Check out our concept video to see Lingua in action:

+Using Lingua for Language Learning